ovh/terraform-ovh-publiccloud-network/examples/natbastion/README.md

 There's 1 private subnet created in addition to single NAT Gateway.
 Hosts within the private subnet can be reached through the NAT gateway which acts as a bastion host.

+Pre-Requisites
+===

+This example assumes you already have attached your openstack project to your OVH VRack.

 Usage
 =====